iblue/d3-rails/README.md

 ## Development

-To update D3 version in gem run rake task:
+To update the D3 version contained in the gem, you can run the following rake task
 ```bash
 bundle exec rake d3:update_version
 ```